Skip to main content

 Post-Project Report for SPED schools

-All schools are required to submit a post-project report within two months after the project’s completion, along with at least two photographs of the sessions.
+[For 2025 - 2026 Projects] All schools are required to submit a post-project report within three months after the project’s completion, along with photographs and media release forms.

 For further queries on this scheme, please contact the NAC Education Unit at nac_aep@nac.gov.sg.